Are you learning Chinese with Anki?

 How Pindu Works

 Pindu integrates with Anki as an alternative review mode.
-Read passages at your level and get credit for all words automatically.
+Read passages at your level, either extensively or intensively, and get credit for all words automatically.

 How Pindu works: Load your Anki deck, build a text passage with Pindu, then log reviews by marking words as you read